Eugene man shot by police files federal lawsuit

 EUGENE, Ore.
 (AP) — A Eugene man shot by police and later convicted of a crime for raising a gun toward an officer during the incident has filed a federal lawsuit against the city of Eugene, a police dispatcher and two officers.

+The Register-Guard reports that Edgar T. Rodriguez, 29, seeks unspecified monetary damages in the lawsuit, filed Friday in U.S. District Court in Eugene.

+The suit alleges police violated Rodriguez's rights by using excessive force against him.
+It also asserts claims of negligence, battery and intentional infliction of emotional distress.

-The Register Guard reports that 29-year-old Edgar T. Rodriguez was shot multiple times on Sept.
-10, 2016, after he called 911 to report that a male visitor was acting "insane."
+Rodriguez was shot Sept.
+10, 2016, after he called 911 to report that a male visitor was acting "insane" and fighting with a woman inside his apartment.

-Rodriguez went outside holding a .50-caliber pistol and was shot by two responding officers.
+Eugene police spokeswoman Melinda McLaughlin said "the city intends to vigorously defend its employees."